camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

   </tr>
   <tr id="date-format">
     <td><code>date-format</code></td>
-    <td><p>If the Camunda Platform engine uses <a href="/reference/rest/overview/date-format/">a custom date format</a>, configure the same format for the Camunda RPA bridge.
-This ensures the bridge can read date fields acquired from the Camunda Platform REST API correctly.</td>
+    <td><p>If the Camunda 7 engine uses <a href="/reference/rest/overview/date-format/">a custom date format</a>, configure the same format for the Camunda RPA bridge.
+This ensures the bridge can read date fields acquired from the Camunda 7 REST API correctly.</td>
-    <td>The default for this property is inherited from the Java external task client and is the same as the default date format in Camunda Platform.</p>
+    <td>The default for this property is inherited from the Java external task client and is the same as the default date format in Camunda 7.</p>
     <code>yyyy-MM-dd'T'HH:mm:ss.SSSZ</code></td>
   </tr>
 </table>